harmonyos-dev/hos-sdk/README.md

-# OpenHarmony SDK
+# Command Line Tools for HarmonyOS

-> The OpenHarmony SDK for GitHub Actions
+> The Command Line Tools for HarmonyOS for GitHub Actions

 see in [releases](/releases)